Loudon County Vehicle Impound Guide

 How to Find Your Vehicle

-• Reference your case number: Providing your case number will help them locate your vehicle quickly.
+• Reference your booking number: Providing your booking number when you call will help them locate your vehicle more quickly.

 What You Need to Retrieve Your Vehicle